5l1v3r1/ProxyGraberExtractor/README.md

 # ProxyGraberExtractor
-Proxys extractor, by country, Scraping using BeautfoulSoup and PhantomJS and Selenium.
+Proxys extractor, by country, Scraping using BeautifulSoup and PhantomJS and Selenium.

 # Instalation and Dependences...
 [*] Instalation Manual